satansdeer/satansdeer.github.com/content/legacy-posts/what-is-a-git-commit/index.md

 - Rename a component and update imports.
 - Add one test for one behavior.

-These are usually poor commit boundaries:
+These are poor commit boundaries:

 - Fix login, rewrite styles, and update dependencies.
 - Add a feature and include unrelated formatting changes.